 What is expected of you, the patient:

-- Perform hand hygiene when you enter and leave the clinic using the hand sanitizer just inside the door.
-There is signage showing correct hand hygiene procedures.
+- I recommend you perform hand hygiene when you enter and leave the clinic using the hand sanitizer provided.

-Here are some of the things we are doing in addition to our routine practices for health and safety:
+Here are some of the things I am doing in addition to my routine practices for health and safety:

 - Running a HEPA filtering unit in the treatment room during all appointments.